at-pyrix/yt-dl/README.md

 Installation -

-- Run the setup.bat file or type "pip install -r requirements.txt"
+- Run the setup.bat file or type `pip install -r requirements.txt`

 How to run -